acl-org/ACLPUB/docs/formatting.md

 Papers must not be submitted with any other paper size.
 Here are a couple of ways to check this:

-- Using pdfinfo.
-The `pdfinfo` command should include
+- Using pdfinfo: The `pdfinfo` command should include

       Page size:      595.276 x 841.89 pts

   in its output.

-- Using Apple's Preview.app.
-Open the PDF, and select Tools &rarr; Show Inspector or type &#8984-I. It should report a page size of 8.27 x 11.7 inches.
+- Using Apple's Preview.app:
+  Open the PDF, and select Tools &rarr; Show Inspector or type ⌘I.
+  It should report a page size of 8.27 x 11.7 inches.

-- Using Adobe Acrobat.
-Open the PDF, navigate to File &rarr; Properties... &rarr; Description.
+- Using Adobe Acrobat: Open the PDF, navigate to File &rarr; Properties... &rarr; Description.
   The field labeled "Page Size" should read 8.27 × 11.69 in.

 If you cannot meet the above requirements, please contact the publication chairs as soon as possible.